isomerpages/ncss-ssi/pages/training/certificate_prog/advance-certificate-in-supported-employment.md

 **Fees:** Full fees of $4,922 (Inclusive of GST) and nett fees of $1,476.60 (Inclusive of GST, after SSG subsidy).
 A non-refundable application fee of SGD 53.50 (including GST) is applicable.

 **Other subsidies available:**
-Successful applicants to the ACSE may apply for the SkillsFuture Study Award1  for Social Service Sector.
+Successful applicants to the ACSE may apply for the SkillsFuture Study Award <sup>1</sup> for Social Service Sector.
 You may visit [www.skillsfuture.sg/studyawards/social-service](http://www.skillsfuture.sg/studyawards/social-service){:target="_blank"}    to find out more.

 **Module 1: Employment & Job Development**